dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A56: DCE - Phase 2 - Advanced Diff Viewer Plan
 # Date Created: C120
 # Author: AI Model & Curator
-# Updated on: C121 (Change to side-by-side view with line alignment)
+# Updated on: C125 (Add Exit button, navigation, and detail panes)

 - **Key/Value for A0:**
-- **Description:** Details the plan to enhance the integrated diff viewer with background coloring for changes and WinMerge-like navigation controls to jump between differences.
+- **Description:** Details the plan to enhance the integrated diff viewer with a side-by-side layout, line alignment, and WinMerge-like navigation controls to jump between differences.
-- **Tags:** feature plan, phase 2, ui, ux, diff, navigation
+- **Tags:** feature plan, phase 2, ui, ux, diff, navigation, side-by-side

 ## 1. Overview & Goal

 The current diff view is functional but lacks key usability features found in mature diff tools like WinMerge.
 The goal of this plan is to enhance the diff viewer to provide a much clearer and more efficient user experience.
-This involves three primary enhancements:
+This involves several key enhancements:
 1.  **Side-by-Side Layout:** Displaying the original and modified files in two parallel panes.
 2.  **Line Alignment:** Inserting placeholder lines to ensure that common (unchanged) code blocks remain horizontally aligned.
 3.  **Navigation Controls:** Adding buttons to allow the user to quickly jump between blocks of differences.
+4.  **Difference Detail Panes:** Adding two panes at the bottom of the view to show the specific lines of the currently selected difference.
+5.  **Exit Mechanism:** Providing a clear button to exit the diff view and return to the summary view.

 ## 2. User Stories